-When telephone appearances are allowed, attorneys or parties may appear by "Court Call," by making prior arrangements with the private company that administers the program.
-Court Call may be arranged by calling (888) 882-6878, or the telephone number of any other vendor as approved by the Court.
-(Effective July 1, 2008; Rule 2.2.5 (now 2.2.4) renumbered effective July 1, 2020; adopted as Rule 4.5 effective July 1, 2000)
+- A. All requests for remote appearances, other than those listed below, must be submitted as set forth in The Superior Court of Fresno County, Local Rules. - B. Local Rule 1.1.19 does not apply to any party requesting to appear telephonically for a Case Management Conference.
+Parties may contact CourtCall to make arrangements for a telephonic appearance by calling (888) 882-6878, or the telephone number of any other vendor as approved by the Court.
+(Effective September 15, 2022; Rule 2.2.5 (now 2.2.4) renumbered effective July 1, 2020; adopted as Rule 4.5 effective July 1, 2000)